Two people injured in shooting and crash

 WICHITA, Kan.
-(KSNW) – Two people are injured after a shooting and crash early Saturday morning, near 21st and Edgemoor.
+(KSNW) – Two people are injured following a shooting and crash early Saturday morning near 21st and Edgemoor.

-Wichita Police say around 3:30 a.m., they responded to a call and found an unoccupied vehicle that had crashed at 5400 E. 21st.
-N.
+Wichita police say around 3:30 a.m., they responded to a call and found an unoccupied vehicle that had crashed at 5400 E. 21st.
+North.

 No victims were found inside the unoccupied vehicle.